The Value of Individually Managed Accounts

 All investment decisions are made by the firm’s investment managers, who have spent virtually their entire careers in the investment management business.

-As of September 30, 2019, Mairs & Power manages more than $3.9 Billion in individually managed accounts.
+As of December 31, 2022, Mairs & Power manages more than $4 billion in individually managed accounts.

 Is an Individually Managed Account Right for You or Your Organization?